Reduce Risk By Finding Your Network Blind Spots

 Domain Name Service (DNS)

-A Cisco report found that 91 percent of malware use the Domain Name Service (DNS) to control infected devices and obtain data.
-However, the same report revealed that 68 percent of organizations don’t monitor for unauthorized DNS access.
-To prevent this from happening to your organization, be on the lookout for this unauthorized use, and shut it down before it becomes a major issue.
+Research from Palo Alto Networks found that more than 80% of malware uses the Domain Name Service (DNS) to control infected devices and obtain data.
+However, many organizations aren’t monitoring for unauthorized DNS access.
+Tombat this potential network blind spot in o your organization, be on the lookout for this unauthorized use, and shut it down before it becomes a major issue.

 Does your organization let employees work remotely?
-The Citrix Mobile Analytics Report revealed that 61 percent of employees work outside the office at least part of the time.
+Research from Gartner found that prior to the Covid-19 Pandemic, approximately 31 percent of employees worked remote at least part of the time, and that number is only expected to rise in the coming years.
 While allowing employees the flexibility to work remotely is important and beneficial to your organization, it also comes with a set of risks.

 Remote access is another way hackers can infiltrate your network.
 When employees work outside the office, it’s difficult to control how they share sensitive data.
 This could create new vulnerabilities for hackers to exploit.